PRiME: Professionals in Medical Education

 We invite anyone teaching on the MB ChB to attend PRiME training and development activities, free of charge.
-This activity and accreditation is important for GMC appraisal, revalidation requirements and CPD, with our PRiME Advanced workshops having CPD approved by RCP.
+This activity is important for GMC appraisal, revalidation requirements and CPD, with our PRiME Advanced workshops having CPD approved by RCP.

 We have a number of opportunities available to teach our students.
 We’ll provide you with the necessary training to support your development as a medical educator.

 If you teach our students, there are many opportunities available to support your development.

 PRiME Core workshops equip you with the knowledge, skills and confidence to undertake a specific teaching role within the Manchester MB ChB.